Herbert A. Simon: Sociology and economics

 Simon has been credited for revolutionary changes in microeconomics.
 He is responsible for the concept of organizational decision-making as it is known today.
 He was the first to rigorously examine how administrators made decisions when they did not have perfect and complete information.
 It was in this area that he was awarded the Nobel Prize in 1978.

 At the Cowles Commission, Simon's main goal was to link economic theory to mathematics and statistics.
 His main contributions were to the fields of general equilibrium and econometrics.
 He was greatly influenced by the marginalist debate that began in the 1930s.
 The popular work of the time argued that it was not apparent empirically that entrepreneurs needed to follow the marginalist principles of profit-maximization/cost-minimization in running organizations.
 The argument went on to note that profit maximization was not accomplished, in part, because of the lack of complete information.
 In decision-making, Simon believed that agents face uncertainty about the future and costs in acquiring information in the present.
 These factors limit the extent to which agents may make a fully rational decision, thus they possess only "bounded rationality" and must make decisions by "satisficing", or choosing that which might not be optimal, but which will make them happy enough.
 Bounded rationality is a central theme in behavioral economics.
-It is concerned with the ways in which the actual decision-making process influences decision.
-Theories of bounded rationality relax one or more assumptions of standard expected utility theory.
+It is concerned with the ways in which the process of decision-making influences the decision itself.
+The term is used to designate rational choices that take into account the cognitive limitations of both knowledge and cognitive capacity.

 Further, Simon emphasized that psychologists invoke a "procedural" definition of rationality, whereas economists employ a "substantive" definition.
 Gustavos Barros argued that the procedural rationality concept does not have a significant presence in the economics field and has never had nearly as much weight as the concept of bounded rationality.
 However, in an earlier article, Bhargava (1997) noted the importance of Simon's arguments and emphasized that there are several applications of the "procedural" definition of rationality in econometric analyses of data on health.
 In particular, economists should employ "auxiliary assumptions" that reflect the knowledge in the relevant biomedical fields, and guide the specification of econometric models for health outcomes.